Q: What is abstract painting?

-The more time that goes by, the more I paint, the less I understand what I’m doing.
-But, strangely, the waning of understanding makes painting all the more compelling to me.
-I have come to hunger conversing with the unknown.
-I love the call and response: A color suggests itself; a shape appears.
+The way I paint is, a color suggests itself; a shape appears.
 I consider.
 I make another color/shape.
 The painting responds and shifts.
-I respond, shift; and this does not end until the painting has a sort of “jump,” a flickering balance, and eye pulse – and the threshold from inanimate object to alive is crossed.
+I respond, shift; and this does not end until the painting has a sort of “jump,” a flickering balance, an eye pulse – and the threshold from inanimate object to alive is crossed.